kknb1982/pands-project/README.md

 For more information about the Iris Fisher Data Set, the code used in this file and using Python for visual data analyis please read [Descriptor.ipynb](https://github.com/kknb1982/pands-project/blob/main/Descriptor.ipynb).

 # 5. References
-1. Categorical data — pandas 2.0.1 documentation [Internet]. [cited 2023 Apr 24].
-Available from: https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html
+[1]: https://pandas.pydata.org/ "pandas - Python Data Analysis Library [Internet]. [cited 2023 May 10]".

 2. NumPy [Internet]. [cited 2023 May 4].
 Available from: https://numpy.org/
 3. Matplotlib — Visualization with Python [Internet]. [cited 2023 Apr 18].
 Available from: https://matplotlib.org/
 4. Waskom M. seaborn: statistical data visualization.
 J Open Source Softw.
 2021 Apr 6;6(60):3021.